electro-logic/CameraVision/README.md

 Q) When I launch CameraVision.exe image is corrupted.
 A) Try to press KEY0 on DE0-NANO to reset the system and try again to launch the software.
 Try changing resolution (avoid binning) just after programming and before acquiring images.

-Q) How can I calculate Color Correction Matrix?
-A) You need a Color Checker and an app like Color Corrector (https://www.microsoft.com/store/productId/9PNVVHVWZB85)